 - Platelet rich plasma (PRP) contains live growth factors.

-- Micronized amniotic fluid contains growth factor material and dead stem cells.
+- Micronized amniotic fluid contains processed growth factor material.

 Is your own blood just as effective or better than amniotic material?

 Platelet Rich Plasma Therapy is an injection of growth factors drawn from your own blood.
 In our practice, this is not a stand-alone treatment.
 It is supported by the injection of a dextrose-based solution, the treatment best known as Prolotherapy.
 This is a comprehensive program to treat the whole joint.
 This is best explained in the video below as demonstrated on a patient’s knee.